jmcvw/uncertainty-ws/README.md

-Data literacy
+Data Literacy: two day workshop
 ================

 <!-- Do not modify the README.md file directly. -->
 <!-- Instead edit the README.qmd file -->

+## 2 day data literacy workshop

 ## Repo folder structure

 - `session-content`
-  - This folder contains the notes for the workshop.
+  - Contains the notes for the workshop.
   - Notes are named with a prefix such as `d1-s1` which indicate the notes for day 1 session 1.
   - **Currently only notes for day 2 session 1 are available.**
+- `app`
-- `app` folder contains the app that accompanies the d2 s1 notes.
+  - Contains the app that accompanies the d2 s1 notes.

 ## Workshop Curriculum

 - Day 1 Session 1:
-  - **Envisioned as a friendly, mostly lecture based intro**
+  - **Envisioned as a mostly lecture-based, friendly intro**
   - Interpreting visual data
   - Misleading with data
   - Correlation vs causation